 Getting to the Plitvice Lakes from Dubrovnik

-There are no direct transport options from Dubrovnik to the Plitvice lakes – it’s simply too far a journey!
+There are no direct public transport options from Dubrovnik to the Plitvice lakes – it’s simply too far a journey!
 (About 450km.)

 But to make the trek, you can take one of the frequent daily buses from Dubrovnik to Split, and then another from here to the lakes.
 It’ll take you a long time, however!